tixsalvador/kubernetes-wordpress/README.md

 su <regular user>
  mkdir -p $HOME/.kube
 ```
  Deploy pod network to the cluster.
-I edit the network settings on my [flannel yaml]  to use the 2nd nic due to the 1st nic is the NATed iface of vagrant.
+I edit the network settings on my [flannel yaml]  to use the 2nd nic due to the 1st nic is NATed iface of vagrant.
  ```sh
  kubectl apply -f kube-flannel.yml
  ```